 At COP26, the world’s largest climate change conference, our co-founder and chairman Darrell Wade has been rallying and leading the tourism industry to take real action on climate change.
 Here’s what that means for us.

-A future filled with fires, floods and hurricanes sounds a bit apocalyptic, but it’s the reality we face if immediate action isn’t taken.
-In fact, it’s just around the corner.
 The world we love is threatened, and if we want to continue to explore it, we must first protect it.
-That’s why we’ve committed to halving our carbon emissions by 2030.
+That’s why we’ve joined other leading travel organisations at COP26 in Glasgow to commit to ambitious industry-wide decarbonisation, which will see us halve our carbon emissions by 2030.

 Let’s get into the nitty-gritty – why are we doing this?
 To put it simply, a future where we ignore climate change isn’t pretty.
 The 2015 Paris Agreement saw the governments of nearly every country in the world commit to limiting global temperature rise to below 2°C above pre-industrial levels (the temperature before the industrial revolution of 1760 – 1840), aiming to limit global warming to 1.5°C. In 2018, the UN’s Intergovernmental Panel on Climate Change (IPCC) warned that we must stick to the lower end of the goal, with an increase of no more than 1.5°C.